zachinjapan/Data-Structures-1-Week-Challenge/README.md

      - pop
      - print

 7. Nothing!
 You did it.
 Share your knowledge with the world!
+If enough people like this I will make a part 2 with more data structures.